Knot contact homology as a planar limit of Chern-Simons theory: Abstract

 \section{Abstract}

-We prove a conjecture relating augmentation varieties to the large $N$ limit of Chern-Simons theory.
-Although this does not directly establish that the augmentation polynomial of a knot is the classical limit of a deformed $\hat{A}$-polynomial---as suggested by Aganagi\'c and Vafa---it reduces the problem to characterizing certain algebraic properties of a module over the quantum torus, introduced in work of Gaiotto, Kannagi, and Sanjurjo.
-We term this the \emph{HOMFLYPT difference module}, which captures relations between the colored HOMFLYPT polynomials of different antisymmetric colorings.
-We demonstrate that the classical limit of this difference module for a knot is precisely the degree 0 abelianized knot contact homology of the knot, and we provide a natural extension of this result to links.
+We prove a conjecture relating augmentation varieties to the large $N$ limit of Chern--Simons theory.
+Although our result does not directly establish that the augmentation polynomial of a knot is the classical limit of a deformed $\hat{A}$-polynomial---as suggested by Aganagi\'c and Vafa---it reduces that problem to characterizing certain algebraic properties of a module over the quantum torus introduced by Gaiotto, Kannagi, and Sanjurjo.
+We call this module the \emph{HOMFLYPT difference module}; it encodes relations among colored HOMFLYPT polynomials with different antisymmetric colorings.
+We show that, for a knot, the classical limit of this difference module is precisely degree 0 abelianized knot contact homology, and we give a natural extension of this result to links.